RTXteam/RTX/ISSUE_TEMPLATES/tier0-arax-rollout.md

 <a id="xdtd-refresh"></a>
 ### xDTD refresh (PSU team)

+**Purpose.**
-**Purpose.** The xDTD (Explainable Drug-Target Discovery) model and its `_with_paths` database power ARAX's drug-treats-disease inference.
-Refresh against the new Tier0 graph at every rollout so the model and its supporting paths reflect the current edges.
+The xDTD (Explainable Drug-treats-Disease) model and its _with_paths database pre-computes ARAX's drug-treats-disease inference.
+Rebuild against the new Tier0 graph at every rollout so the model and its supporting paths reflect the current edges.
+The xDTD rebuild pipeline can refer to https://github.com/RTXteam/xDTD_training_pipeline

 **Owner.** PSU team (typically @chunyuma).
 Track this work as a subissue under the kickoff issue.